 Industry Names for Cannabis Extracts

-As well as the dried plant matter which is the most common form of cannabis, various different smokable, inhalable and ingestible forms of the drug are now being marketed in a number of parts of the world where cannabis is legal or decriminalised.
+As well as the dry plant matter which is the most common form of cannabis, various smokable, inhalable and ingestible forms of the drug are now being marketed in some parts of the world where cannabis is legal or decriminalised.
 Some of these forms are of particular interest to major cannabis producers and are marketed under different names.
 Some generic names for these alternative cannabis products include:

 - Budder: a concentrated paste extracted from the cannabis plant

-- Concentrates: a collective term for products extracted from cannabis through the use of hydrocarbon solvents or supercritical carbon dioxide.
+- Concentrate: a collective term for products extracted from cannabis through the use of hydrocarbon solvents or supercritical carbon dioxide.

 - Honey oil: an oral form of extracted cannabis concentrate.